KMKfw/kmk_firmware/docs/peg_rgb_matrix.md

 * [Download .mpy versions from here](https://github.com/adafruit/Adafruit_CircuitPython_Bundle/releases/download/20220415/adafruit-circuitpython-bundle-7.x-mpy-20220415.zip)

 # Required Changes to main.py and kb.py
+In order to use this extension the user must make changes to both their kb.py and main.py files.
+Below you will find a more comprehensive list of changes required in order to use this extension.

 ## kb.py
 It is possible your chosen board may already have these changes made, if not you will need to make these additions:

 The board's kb.py needs 3 fields:
 * LED Key Position `led_key_pos`
-    * Much like "coord_mapping" this tells the extension where the LEDs are on your board.
+    * Much like `coord_mapping` this tells the extension where the LEDs are on your board.
 * Brightness Limit `brightness_limit`
     * Limits your brightness and may be required in order to stabilize performance.
 * Number of LEDs `num_pixels`